sswaner/twilio-aws/README.md

 - Please use "VoiceCall" for the resource name
 ![alt tag](./img/config-api-15.png)
 - Click the "/voicecall" endpoint
-- Please click "Actions" -> "Create Method"
-- Please select "POST"
-- Please use Lambda Function "VoiceCallHandler"
-- Please setup the "Integration Request" the same as "SMSMessageHandler"
-- Please setup the "Integration Response" the same as "SMSMessageHandler"
+**Please create a "POST" method for this endpoint and setup the "Integration Request" and "Integration Response" the same as "/smsmessage"**

 # Deploying API
 - Please click "Actions" -> "Deploy API"
 ![alt tag](./img/config-api-9.png)
 *Please use a deployment stage or create one*
-**Click Deploy**
+- Click "Deploy"
 - Copy the "Invoke URL"
 ![alt tag](./img/config-api-10.png)